gbv/beaconspec/beacon.md

 A stream-processing XML parser, such as SAX conforming processor [SAX](), is RECOMMENDED to process BEACON XML.
 Applications SHOULD NOT try to parse BEACON XML with regular expressions or similar methods instead of a full XML parser.

+# Security Considerations

+...TODO...
+(URLs may be used to inject code and label/description may be used to inject HTML?)